kikeprime/KH-Save-Editor/README.md

 - Playtime: Hours, minutes, seconds and the modulo 60 since it's stored in frames which are seconds times 60 (in NTSC builds; I haven't tested any PAL versions).
 - Characters:
     - Base Stats
     - Sub MP: The orange MP bar.
-Remix versions are bugged, they might not load this.
+See the repo's wiki for how it works.
     - Elemental Resistances
     - Abilities
     - Equipment